zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 default or diagnostics

 `string query`
 An optional query string to match which SdsTypes will be returned.
-See the [Searching](xref:sdsSearching) topic for information about specifying the query parameter.
+For information about specifying the query parameter, see the [Searching](xref:sdsSearching) topic.

 `int skip`
 An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified, a default value of 0 is used.